carlosrafaelgn/FPlayAndroid/README.md

 - Handle physical media buttons as well as Bluetooth commands
 - Send track information via A2DP Bluetooth (using com.android.music.playbackcomplete, com.android.music.playstatechanged and com.android.music.metachanged intents)
 - Use custom fonts as vector icons instead of bitmap files
+- Detect different display sizes (such as tablets and handhelds)
 - Create custom menus
 - Create custom views
 - Create custom ListView with support for multiple selection and item reordering